hazelcast/hazelcast-jet-code-samples/README.md

 APIs (pipelines and java.util.stream) as well as the lower-level Core API.
 This is the basic layout of the directories:

-1. `batch`: batch jobs with high-level APIs
+1. `batch`: samples of batch jobs
-2. `streaming`: streaming jobs with high-level APIs
+2. `streaming`: samples of streaming jobs
-4. `pcf`: a sample application on the Pivotal Cloud Foundry infrastructure
+3. `pcf`: a sample application on the Pivotal Cloud Foundry infrastructure
-3. `core-api/batch`: batch jobs with the Core API
-3. `core-api/streaming`: streaming jobs with the Core API
+4. `core-api`: samples using the DAG API
-4. `sample-data`: a module containing the sample data shared by several samples
+5. `sample-data`: a module containing the sample data shared by several samples
-5. `refman`: code snippets used in the Reference Manual
+6. `refman`: code snippets used in the Reference Manual

 ## Batch Jobs